NonequilibriumDynamics/KadanoffBaym.jl/docs/src/index.md

 julia> ] add KadanoffBaym
 ```

-The most recent version of `KadanoffBaym.jl` requires Julia v1.7 or later.
+The most recent version of `KadanoffBaym.jl` requires Julia `v1.7` or later.

 ## Examples

-For now, please see the [examples folder](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/tree/master/examples).
+To learn how to work with `KadanoffBaym.jl`, there are two options:

+- The [examples folder](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/tree/master/examples) of our repository, which contains notebooks for all of the systems studied in [our paper](https://doi.org/10.21468/SciPostPhysCore.5.2.030).

+- The examples section of this documentation.
+If you are interested in _quantum_ dynamics, we recommend you start with the [tight-binding model](@ref TightBinding).
+More advanced users can jump directly to [Fermi-Hubbard model part I](@ref FHM_I) about the _second Born approximation_.
+[Part II](@ref FHM_II) shows how to solve the more involved ``T``-matrix approximation.

+!!! note
+	`KadanoffBaym.jl` can also be used to simulate _stochastic processes_.
+An introduction to this topic is given [here](StochasticProcesses).

 ## Library